mw10104587/toy_jp/README.md

 Type in the following command at the project root directory.

 ```
+// use virtual environment
 $ source myprojectenv/bin/activate
 python manage.py runserver 0.0.0.0:8000
 ```

 # Process of building this toy project

 We have several biggest part of connecting different frameworks.
 We decide to use **Django**, **MySQL** and **d3.js** to build our application and show data and process to our users.
 Our main task is to link all of them together.
+Nothing was particularly hard, but it took us a while to understand the structure of Django and connecting it to MySQL server.

 0. Start the mysql database
 This part might be different for everyone.